Insality/druid/README.md

 [EmmyLua](https://emmylua.github.io/annotation.html) is a Lua annotation library.
 It is a useful tool for enabling Lua code autocompletion in editors such as [VSCode](https://github.com/EmmyLua/VSCode-EmmyLua) and [IntelliJ IDEA](https://github.com/EmmyLua/IntelliJ-EmmyLua).

-Since dependencies cannot be processed by external editors, to use the generated EmmyLua annotations, you should copy the _druid/annotations.lua_ file to your project.
+Since dependencies cannot be processed by external editors, to use the EmmyLua annotations, you should copy the _druid/annotations.lua_ file to your project.

-For EmmyLua, this will be sufficient.
 Remember that you can restart the EmmyLua server to refresh the changes if something goes wrong.

 After the annotations are processed, you should specify the type of "Druid" in the "require" statement: